Buff (colour): Geology

 Sand, rock, and loess tend to be buff in many areas.

 Natural selection

 Because buff is effective in camouflage, it is often naturally selected.

 Many species are named for their buff markings, including the buff arches moth, the buff-bellied climbing mouse, and at least sixty birds, including the buff-fronted quail-dove, the buff-vented bulbul, and the buff-spotted flufftail.

 In culture

 Architecture

 In areas where buff raw materials are available, buff walls and buildings may be found.
-Cotswold stone is an example of such a material.
+Cotswold stone is an example of such a material, as is Cream City brick.

 Stationery and art

 Unless bleached or dyed, paper products, such as Manila paper, tend to be buff.
 Buff envelopes are used extensively in commercial mailings.

 Buff paper is sometimes favoured by artists seeking a neutral background colour for drawings, especially those featuring the colour white.

 Artificial selection

 Buff domesticated animals and plants have been created, including dogs, cats, and poultry.
 The word buff is used in written standards of several breeds, and some, such as the Buff turkey, are specifically named "buff".